Creating your social media strategy and tactical plan

 2.5 - Measurement

 Start by defining the KPIs for your social strategy, which should break down into macro KPIs (for the whole strategy e.g. increase traffic from social media) and micro KPIs (channel specific e.g. increase RT rate on Twitter).

-You should align your KPI expectations with the metrics that you can track for each social network, so that they can easily measured.
+You should align your KPI expectations with the metrics that you can track for each social network so that they can easily be measured.
 Then sense check that your web analytics tools are configured correctly to capture all relevant data.

 I recommend using campaign tracking parameters in all URLs you share via social.
 Using Google Analytics as the example, this means adding UTM parameters for at least medium, source and campaign.